 I have been a litigator in Eastern North Carolina for 20 years.
 I have been a mother for 29 years, and for the most part, I have been a single mother to three girls who are 29, 20, and 11.

-After relocating to Atlanta, Georgia and being in a marriage that existed for all of the wrong reasons, I realized my undergraduate degree was not going to allow me to provide for my child as I had hoped to.
-So, I applied to one law school, was accepted and the rest is history.
+After relocating to Atlanta, Georgia, and being in a marriage that existed for all of the wrong reasons, I realized my undergraduate degree would not allow me to provide for my child as I had hoped it would.
+So, I applied to one law school, was accepted, and the rest is history.
 Well, not really!
 LOL!

 My second daughter was born two months before I graduated from law school.